-What causes dark circles?
+What causes under-eye dark circles?

-What is the goal of tear trough fillers?
+What is the goal of tear-trough fillers?

 Before and after 1 syringe of Restylane in Tear Troughs (under eyes)

-Dr. Green will inject the dermal fillers directly into the skin in tiny amounts, using an ultrafine needle.
+Dr. Green will inject the dermal fillers directly into the skin in tiny amounts using an ultrafine needle.
 Some injectors prefer to use a cannula rather than a needle, however, by using an ultrafine needle to inject the filler, patients will experience minimal discomfort and observe superior results.
 Dr. Green utilizes hyaluronic acid dermal fillers to treat the tear troughs.
-Since hyaluronic acid is a substance that the body produces naturally, the risk of experiencing any side effects is minute.
+Since hyaluronic acid is a substance the body produces naturally, the risk of experiencing side effects is minute.
 The most common side effects include temporary redness and mild swelling at or near the injection sites.
-Ice is applied to the treatment area immediately upon completion of the procedure in order to help prevent any swelling that may occur.
+Ice is applied to the treatment area immediately upon completion of the procedure to help prevent any swelling that may occur.

 Which dermal fillers are used for tear trough rejuvenation?

-Belotero® Balance is a hyaluronic acid filler that is flexible and thin, making it an incredibly effective dermal filler for treating the sensitive under eye area.
+Belotero® Balance is a hyaluronic acid filler that is flexible and thin, making it an incredibly effective dermal filler for treating the sensitive under-eye area.
 The formulation of Belotero eliminates the risk of having the side effect known as the Tyndall effect.
 The Tyndall effect is the term for the appearance of a blue tint to the skin in a treatment area after having filler.
-The Tyndall effect occurs when light is reflected off of the particles suspended in the gel filler.
-When a dermal filler is injected too superficially, when a treatment area is overfilled, or when the skin in the treatment area is very thin, then the Tyndall effect may develop.
+The Tyndall effect occurs when light is reflected off the particles suspended in the gel filler.
+When a dermal filler is injected too superficially, when a treatment area is overfilled, or when the skin in the treatment area is very thin, the Tyndall effect may develop.
 The Tyndall effect can be corrected by injecting a filler dissolver, hyaluronidase, into the area.

 18-24 year old woman treated with AquaGold (2 treatments) & 1 syringe of Restylane to tear troughs, 1 syringe Restylane to lips